 The Ed.D. can be earned on a full time or part time basis either online or on-grounds.

 Students must be enrolled continuously at the University during the fall and spring semesters while working toward the Ed.D. degree.
 If circumstances require a pause in forward progress, students must petition to take a formal leave of absence from the program.
-Except in limited circumstances, taking the leave of absence does not extend the time limits for completing the degree.
+Except in limited circumstances, taking a leave of absence does not extend the time limits for completing the degree.

-Departmental funding is available on a competitive basis to full-time on-grounds students.
+Departmental funding is available on a competitive basis to full-time on-Grounds students.
 Funding for Ed.D. students is limited to three years.